ual-cci/MSc-Coding-1/session2.md

  - https://mimicproject.com/code/afe3b617-4ad9-97df-6c8c-818b901897eb

 # Common Questions
 ## These are some common questions I often get asked by beginners once they get to this stage.
-This FAQ is getting shorted all the time as we add more MIMIC examples, but some of this might be useful to you so I'll leave it here.
+This FAQ is getting shorter all the time as we add more MIMIC examples, but some of this might be useful to you so I'll leave it here.

 - How can I make something happen visually based on a sound?